Schizoid (film): Production

-In a February 20, 1980 issue of The Hollywood Reporter, the film was announced as to start its principal photography on 13 March 1980 under the title Molded to Murder.
+In a February 20, 1980 issue of The Hollywood Reporter, the film was announced as starting principal photography on 13 March 1980 under the title Molded to Murder.
 It was announced in March that the film's title had been changed to Murder by Mail.
 The film was announced for sale at the Cannes International Film Festival Market, but was not screened for potential buyers.

 Flo Lawrence said she felt somehow abused by Klaus Kinski in the scene just after the topless dancing one: "Kinski starts grabbing me and touching me in places that he had no business touching me.
 My acting chops went out the window, I should have slapped him, but I was just so shocked and no one yelled 'Cut' at that point."
 Actor Richard Herd recalled of the production that he and Kinski "got along well...
 He was such a classy actor.
 He was a little odd.
 He did not like people to touch him."